drsamibioinfo/ebi/README.md

 from [1,length parameter] inclusively.
 #### How could the same result be achieved in a simpler way?

-By taking advantage of a data structure called "Set" which only can contain unique numbers
+By taking advantage of a data structure called "Set" which only contains unique numbers

 ```python
 import random